dmbarbour/awelon/AboutAO.md

 Regular entries start with `@word` at the beginning of a new line, followed by the definition.
 The initial `@` is an entry separator capable of isolating parse errors, not part of any word.
 If a word is already defined, the earlier definition is replaced.
 A word may also be *undefined* by convention of defining a word to itself, e.g. `@foo foo`.

 The *import* section, before the first entry, is special.
 Syntactically, it is a space-separated sequence (where 'space' means SP or LF).
 Imports are loaded into the dictionary sequentially from left to right, replacing earlier definitions - trivially optimized to eliminate redundant processing.
 Imports are currenly located by searching the `AO_PATH` environment variable for a file named the same as the import plus a **.ao** suffix.
 Missing, cyclic, or ambiguous imports result in error.

-Replacing definitions has global scope.
-Entries and imports may thus be understood as *patches* on a tacit dictionary.
-Only the final, resulting dictionary is evaluated for cyclic, missing, or otherwise meaningless definitions.
+Imports and entries can be understood as patching a flat, tacit dictionary.

 ### Processing of AO Dictionary